Expressions of Interest

 - Offering advice to the Accreditation Committee and if required, an Internal Review Committee regarding the accreditation status of a facility, unit or department.

-Accreditation team members are individuals who act on behalf of the Advisory Council to visit a LHN or unit and assess its compliance with the Accreditation Standards.
+Accreditation surveyor team members are individuals who act on behalf of the Accreditation Committee and Advisory Council to visit a health service or unit and assess its compliance against the National Standards.
 Accreditation team members will:

-- Actively participate in visits, providing analysis of a unit or LHN’s submission, contributing to meetings while on a site visit, and contributing to the production of a visit report;
+- Actively participate in assessment visits, providing analysis of a unit or health service submission, contributing to interviews during assessment visits and contributing to the development of an accreditation report;

-- Provide feedback and advice to LHNs on how to improve the education and training of TMOs;
+- Provide feedback and advice to health services on how to improve the education and training of prevocational doctors;

-- Provide advice to the Advisory Council on broader issues which might emerge from the visit and which are relevant to the education and training of TMOs;
+- Provide advice to the Accreditation Committee and Advisory Council on broader issues which might emerge from the visit and which are relevant to the education and training of TMOs;

-- Declare any actual or potential conflict of interest in accordance with the accreditation conflict of interest policy and procedure (PDF format);
+- Declare any actual or potential conflict of interest in accordance with the accreditation conflict of interest policy and procedure (PDF format) should they arise during the assessment visit;

 - Notify the SA MET Unit of any real, potential or perceived conflicts of interest between themselves and the unit, facility or network being accredited; and

-- Have their performance assessed by an approved accreditation team leader.
+- Have their performance assessed by an approved accreditation team lead.

-The SA MET Unit may include observers on accreditation visits from time to time who may be undertaking accreditation team training or may be from an unrelated LHN preparing for an accreditation visit.
+The SA MET Unit may include observers on accreditation assessment visits from time to time who may be undertaking accreditation surveyor training or may be from an unrelated health service who are preparing for an accreditation assessment.

-An observer guide has been developed that outlines the roles and responsibilities of an accreditation team observer.
+An observer guide has been developed that outlines the roles and responsibilities of an accreditation surveyor observer.

-Information gathered in relation to an accreditation visit must be treated by accreditation team members in confidence.
-Accreditation team members and members of the Accreditation Committee are required to complete and sign a confidentiality agreement prior to undertaking any accreditation functions on behalf of the Advisory Council.
+Information gathered in relation to an accreditation assessment visit must be treated by accreditation surveyor members in confidence.
+Accreditation surveyor members, members of the Accreditation Committee and Advisory Council are required to complete and sign a confidentiality agreement prior to undertaking any accreditation functions on behalf of the Advisory Council.

 View the confidentiality agreement and conflict of interest declaration.

-Visitors undertaking accreditation visits on behalf of the SA MET Health Advisory Council may, in their investigations, encounter issues which pose risks to patient and/or TMO safety.
+Surveyors undertaking accreditation assessments visits on behalf of the SA MET Health Advisory Council may, in their investigations, encounter issues which pose risks to patient and/or TMO safety.

 The process for managing patient / TMO safety concerns sets out how the accreditation team should manage such concerns.

-An accreditation team member may be recruited in one of the following ways:
+An accreditation surveyor member may be recruited in one of the following ways:

 - Nomination by their professional body or organisation,